-Ellen Langer, a Professor of Psychology at Harvard conducted a study about the power of giving people a reason to do something, and the word “because”.
+Ellen Langer, a Professor of Psychology at Harvard conducted a study on the power of giving people a reason to do something, and the word “because.”

-Langer got a group of people to attempt to break in front of people in line to use a copy machine.
-They used 3 different phrases
+Langer got a group of people to attempt to cut in front of people waiting in line to use a copy machine.
+They used 3 different phrases, as follows:

 Can you believe that?
 Using the word “because” and giving a reason resulted in significantly more compliance.
-Make sure you give a reason to why someone is even taking the time to leave you a review.
+So make sure you’re giving a reason, as to why your customers should even take the time to give you a review.

-The final thing you should also be doing to start building up those reviews is trying to make it easy for your customers to leave them.
+The final strategy you should focus on, to start building up those reviews, is trying to make it easy for your customers to leave them.

-Trust me, I’ve seen this happen a tonne of times myself.
-I ask some people to leave me a review and explain they just need to go to Google.
-Now can you guess what happens?
+Trust me, I’ve seen this happen many times myself.
+I ask clients to leave me a review and explain that they just need to go to Google.
+Now can you guess what happens next?

 I don’t get a review from them.
 Why?
 Because I haven’t made it easy enough for them to do it.

-We’re all living busy lives and the last thing they probably have on their mind once they get home is jumping onto the computer to write you a review.
+We’re all living busy lives and the last thing customers probably have on their mind, once they get home, is jumping onto the computer to write you a review.

 Make it easy for them.
 You can bring your Google listing up in front of them before they go.
-Invest in an iPad and have it ready to go whenever a customer finishes with you.
+Invest in an iPad or tablet, and have it ready to go whenever you’re finished with a customer.

-You could dedicate a whole page on your website with a guide on where people can leave you different reviews as well.
-The point of this is making it as streamlined as possible for people to jump on, write a quick review, and get back to their lives.
+You can also dedicate a whole page on your website, with a guide on where people can leave you different reviews.
+The point is to make it as streamlined as possible, for people to jump on, write a quick review, and get back to their lives.